-About C&J Energy (adapted from C&J Energy prospectus):
+About C & J Energy Services, Inc. (adapted from C & J Energy Services, Inc. prospectus):

 C&J Energy Services is an independent provider of premium hydraulic fracturing and coiled tubing services with a focus on complex, technically demanding well completions.
 They compete with other service companies for what they claim is "the most complex hydraulic fracturing projects, which are typically characterized by long lateral segments and multiple fracturing stages in high-pressure formations".
 Service providers are selected for these complex projects primarily based on technical expertise, fleet capability and experience rather than solely on price.
 C&J Energy Services also provides pressure pumping services and other related well stimulation services in connection with well completion and production enhancement operations.